 Create a Sense of Urgency

 When speaking to your audience, make sure they know why what you are saying is important and that there is no time for procrastination.
 Use words like “immediately” or “right now.”
 You could also say something like: “You need to take action immediately because…” or “this decision will impact your future success.”
-This can create urgency in the minds of your listeners, who may be thinking about other things while listening to what you have to say.
+This can create urgency in your listeners’ minds, even as they think about other things while you’re speaking.

 Be the Solution, Not the Problem